CMsynereo/blog.synereo.com/_posts/2016-03-30-Synereo-Update.markdown

 <br>![image](http://i.imgur.com/qojfhEk.jpg)<br>

 ## Update Summary
 Our weekly hangout brought us many interesting conversations.
-This week we discussed a new, more accessible version of the white paper (add link here), we also focused on the UI, which should be tested by the community.
+This week we discussed a new, more accessible version of the white paper, we also focused on the UI, which should be tested by the community.

 Other discussions included the need for a technical channel that should focus on technical aspects of the platform, to allow onboarding a wider array of people, which is one of Synereo's main goals in terms of early adoption.